Javier-Gifkins/SDV503---Assessment-3---Javier-Gifkins/README.md

 ### Functionality:
 The patient Health Management System will allow patients to manage and update health records stored in a .json format.
+This program will be able to query this json data as if it’s a lightweight document style database, where each document represents a patient.
 The project is to develop a command line program enabling users to create, read, update, and delete medical information.
-At the beginning I will have a prompt asking for an administrator password, if no password can be given the user may only be able to view their own records (no writing).
+At the beginning I will have a prompt asking for an administrator password, if no password can be given the user may only be able to view their own records (no writing new data).

 :smile: